psarando/shire-reckoning/README.md

 Shire Reckoning
 ===============

+> The months and days, therefore, throughout The Lord of the Rings refer to the Shire Calendar.
+>
+> ...
+Mid-year's Day was intended to correspond as nearly as possible to the summer solstice.
+> In that case the Shire dates were actually in advance of ours by some ten days...
+>
+> -- J.R.R.
+Tolkien, The Lord of the Rings, Appendix D

 This repository contains a couple of scripts that generate calendars showing the current date in J.R.R.
 Tolkien's 'Shire Reckoning'.
 One script [displays the calendars described in The Lord of the Rings, Appendix D](http://psarando.github.io/shire-reckoning), with each day of each calendar labeled with the corresponding [Gregorian date](https://en.wikipedia.org/wiki/Gregorian_calendar).